Gamer239/pb-data-modifier/README.md

                         Fee Percent - Used for computing the line item profit only.
 The name of the column should be set here.

+  -partial-supplement-string [PARTIAL_SUPPLEMENT_STRING]
+                        Define the string that will be used to determine if the X warning is needed

+  -supress-x            Supress a warning about X being found

 ## Examples
 ### Simple Examples
 Providing a simple input file.